saif86/Writing-First-C--Program-in-Microsoft-Visual-C----Hello-World-Example/README.md

   6. Enter a name for the newly created file like **Greetings.cpp** and click **Add**.
   ![untitled](https://user-images.githubusercontent.com/41892175/46332140-a8b4c200-c64d-11e8-804a-ec4f0046fd62.png)

   7. A blank editor window will be displayed.
-Type in or copy and paste the following code:
+Type in the following code:
   ![untitled](https://user-images.githubusercontent.com/41892175/46332387-db12ef00-c64e-11e8-86eb-bb63491c1e4f.png)

   8. Press **Ctrl+Shift+B** to build the project.
 Alternatively, select **Build Solution** from the **Build** menu.
 The build progess will appear in the **Output** window.